paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 ```

 ## Exception Management
-In a sequential program a thrown exception bubbles up the call stack until it can be handled.
-This is a problem for fibers since the calling code had moved on.
+In a sequential program, a thrown exception bubbles up the call stack.
+For fibers, this cannot be since the calling code had moved on.
 It is no longer available to catch an exception.
 The answer is to leave some code around to respond to exceptions if and when they happen.

 ### GlobalOnError
-If a fiber has not been given a local `OnError`, then this global one is triggered if an exception is thrown.
-By default it writes an error message to the Unity console.
-It is primarily used by test frameworks.
+For a fiber without a local `OnError`, the global one is triggered on exception.
+By default, it writes an error message to the Unity console.

 ``` c#
 fiber.GlobalOnError(msg => DoSomethingWith(msg)).Do(more);